 - TRV250: We are developing TRV250, a G-protein biased delta-opioid receptor, or DOR, agonist as a compound with a potential first-in-class novel mechanism for the treatment of acute migraine.
 TRV250 also may have utility in a range of other CNS indications.
 Because TRV250 selectively targets the DOR, we believe it will not have the addiction liability of conventional opioids or have other mu-opioid related adverse effects like respiratory depression and constipation.
 Data from our first-in-human Phase 1 study of TRV250 showed a favorable tolerability profile and pharmacokinetics.
-In March 2021, we announced that we identified a novel process to support oral dose formulation for TRV250.
-The process development work to evaluate the acceptability of the oral formulation has the potential to extend the patent for TRV250 by an additional five years to 2041.
-We are focusing on IND-enabling activities to develop the oral dosage formulation to support future clinical development. - TRV734: We also have identified and have completed the initial Phase 1 studies for TRV734, an NCE targeting the same novel mechanism of action at the mu opioid receptor, or MOR, as OLINVYK.
+We are focusing on IND-enabling activities to develop an oral dosage formulation to support future clinical development. - TRV734: We also have identified and have completed the initial Phase 1 studies for TRV734, an NCE targeting the same novel mechanism of action at the mu opioid receptor, or MOR, as OLINVYK.
 TRV734 was designed to be orally available, and its mechanism of action suggests it may offer valuable benefits for two distinct areas of important unmet medical need: acute and chronic pain, and maintenance-assisted therapy for patients with opioid use disorder, or OUD.
 We are collaborating with the National Institute on Drug Abuse, or NIDA, to further evaluate TRV734 for the management of OUD, and NIDA initiated a proof-of-concept study for this indication in December 2019.
 In June 2021, we announced that the study, which had been paused due to the global COVID-19 pandemic, had resumed recruiting patients.
 We intend to continue to focus our efforts for TRV734 on securing a development and commercialization partner for this asset.